 This post may contain affiliate links.
 Read our disclosure policy here.

-Brace yourself and get ready.
-You’re about to enjoy an epic stack of hot-off-the-griddle pancakes made with your favorite peanut butter.
-Let’s goooo!
+Brace yourself.
+You're about to enjoy an epic stack of peanut butter pancakes hot off the griddle.

 Fluffiest Peanut Butter Pancakes

-If you’re the type of person who gets all the feels when you lick a spoon of peanut butter, this recipe is for you!
-I took my viral Fluffy Pancakes recipe, tweaked the ingredient amounts, and added peanut butter directly into the pancake batter to yield an epic recipe!
+If you're the type of person who gets all the feels when you lick a spoon of peanut butter, this recipe is for you.
+I took my viral fluffy pancake recipe, tweaked the ingredients, and added peanut butter right into the batter to create something seriously good.

 Ingredients